ElsieMay/18_NoSQL_Social_Network_API/README.md

 ## Description

 The motivation was to build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
-I built this site completely from scratch using Express.js for routing, a MongoDB database, and the Mongoose ODM.
+I built this API completely from scratch using Express.js for routing, a MongoDB database, and the Mongoose ODM.

 I learnt about using express js, Mongo DB, Mongoose ODM, insomnia, seeding databases, authentication, using schemas and much more.